-Documentary makers speak to Maureen O’Hara, John Wayne’s son, and John Ford’s son about the making of The Quiet Man
+Documentary makers spoke to Maureen O’Hara, John Wayne’s son, and John Ford’s son about the making of The Quiet Man.

 Maureen O’Hara and John Wayne may have produced several other movies together as the leading stars but it is The Quiet Man that will always stand out as the iconic duo’s crowning glory.
 In fact, it was the film’s director John Ford who first introduced the pair at one of his parties, in 1941.